-With over 1.1 million products listed, the Think Dirty app helps you to understand how "clean" ingredients really are.
-It is so important to understand your ingredients, according to Engleman.
+The Think Dirty app helps you to understand how "clean" ingredients really are.
+It is so important to understand your ingredients, according to Engelman.
 "The reason this is so important is because a significant percentage of what is applied to the skin can get absorbed into the bloodstream.
 So, we must know what we are putting on our skin for health and safety reasons," she notes.
 "The truth is many cosmetic products do not require FDA approvals.
 So what we are left with are thousands of companies and people putting inaccurate or exaggerated information on their products and sites.
 For example, a product may contain an ingredient that is widely marketed but contains such a small concentration of the active that it actually doesn’t offer any benefits."

 Unlike other ingredient databases, Think Dirty focuses exclusively on the chemical content of the products in question.
 All you need to do is scan the product barcode and Think Dirty will give you easy-to-understand info on the product—including its ingredients and cleaner options that are available.

 It might not be the prettiest website, but CosDNA has a great database of popular beauty products.
 Search for the one product you want and you'll find a list of its every ingredient.
 CosDNA rates each ingredient for function, UV, acne irritant, and safety.
 The value of these is listed from zero to five—the lower, the better (i.e., the less chance that irritation or acne will occur from using it).
 The safety index is then listed from one to nine, with the lower number meaning the ingredient is considered to be a low hazard.
 It's also worth noting that there are so few "perfect" products out there, so there's often an element of compromise.